Anneliese Michel: Exhumation and aftermath

 After the trial, the Michels asked the authorities for permission to exhume the remains of their daughter because she had been buried in undue hurry in a cheap coffin.
 Almost two years after the burial, on 25 February 1978, her remains were replaced in a new oak coffin lined with tin.
 The official reports state that the body bore signs consistent with deterioration of a corpse of that age.
 The family and the priests were discouraged from viewing Michel's remains.
 Father Renz later stated that he had been prevented from entering the mortuary.
-Michel's gravesite remains a pilgrimage site.
+Michel's gravesite remains a pilgrimage site as she is "revered by small groups of Catholics who believe she atoned for wayward priests and sinful youth."

-The number of officially sanctioned exorcisms decreased in Germany following the ordeal despite Pope Benedict XVI's support for wider use of the practice as compared to that of his predecessor Pope John Paul II, who in 1999 tightened the rules to permit only rare cases for exorcisms.
+The number of officially sanctioned exorcisms decreased in Germany following the incident.

+Michel's father, Joseph Michel, died in 1999.
+In a 2006 interview, Anna Michel stated that she did not regret her actions, saying, "I know we did the right thing because I saw the sign of Christ in her hands".
 On 6 June 2013, a fire engulfed the house where Michel had lived.
 Although the local police determined that it was a case of arson, some locals attributed the fire to the exorcism case.